shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * Meaning of names can be described within configuration and through an API
 * Some names contribute to the key, whilst others do not
 * Some options within a configuration can use standard names, others will require being compiler specific
-* Probably easiet to use  anative representation for combining
+* Probably easiest to use a native representation for combining
   * Using the collection of names approach makes hash stability and hashes in general less important
 * Use JSON/BSON as the format for configuration files
   * Possible to have some options defined that *aren't* part of the key name